Are you looking for impactful resume action words and power verbs?

 - 'I was responsible for managing...'

-Instead of these generic words, you must use resume power verbs to make your resume all the more compelling.
+Instead of these generic phrases, you must use resume power verbs to make your resume more compelling.

-Resume power verbs are words that help grab the reader's attention by clearly communicating your skills and experience.
-It also improves the wattage of your bullet points and improves readability.
+Resume power verbs are words that help grab the reader's attention by clearly conveying your skills and experience.
+They also improve the wattage of your bullet points and improve readability.

-You will get clarity on the following FAQs related to resume action words and power verbs:
+You will gain clarity on the following common concerns regarding resume action words and power verbs:

 - What are power verbs or resume action words?